thobelacs/Contribute-to-OMP-Public-Repos/README.md

 * Contributors may sign as individuals, or their company can sign on their behalf.
 * Companies who sign the CLA can authorize employee usernames individually, add an entire email domain, or specify a GitHub organization containing their employees as members.

 There is no cost to signing the OMP CLA.
 Please note that this is different from [OMP Membership](https://open-manufacturing.org).
-If your organization relies upon our projects, [please become a member](https://open-manufacturing.org/get-involved/).
+If your organization relies upon our project, [please become a member](https://open-manufacturing.org/get-involved/).
 Membership dues are an essential source of funding, and we rely upon them to support the OMP ecosystem.

 ## How to use EasyCLA